FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 ```bash
 ./compile-ns3.sh firstN.cc
 ```
+If you can't compile ns-3 model firstN.cc properly by this way with the help of a shell script compile-ns3.sh, you can follow an alternative way which is as follows:
+1. Copy firstN.cc from the demo-gld-ns3 directory and paste it to the scratch folder of ns-3.24
+2. In the terminal, go to the ns-3.24 directory and run firstN.cc cd ns-3.24
+   ./waf --run scratch/firstN
+3. A compiled file of firstN.cc shall be created in ns-3.24/build/scratch location.
+4. Copy the file firstN from that location and paste it to the demo-gld-ns3 directory.

+Now you can run our handy script to run the demo model.
+./run_test.sh

 If we didn't already have a handy script for you this time around to run the demo, instead you would need to manually open up three terminal